 Bell peppers are in season right about...now.
-They're great raw on their own, cooked rapidly in stir fries, or cooked down slowly for stews and soups.
-Each cooking method requires a different shape, and with a vegetable as oddly shaped as a pepper, it's not always obvious how to cut it uniformly.
+They're great raw on their own, cooked rapidly in stir-fries, or cooked down slowly for stews and soups.
+Each cooking method requires a different shape, and, with a vegetable as oddly shaped as a pepper, it's not always obvious how to cut it uniformly.
 This short video should help.

 Shopping and Storage

 - Bright color, especially around the stem area.
 Common sense, but red peppers should be red, yellow peppers should be yellow, purple peppers should be purple.
-If there is still green showing around the steam area, then the pepper is not fully ripe.
+If there is still green showing around the stem area, then the pepper is not fully ripe.
 Look for a more evenly colored one.

 - Avoid peppers that are individually wrapped in plastic or come packaged in a bag.
 They may look all right from the outside, but you never know what you're going to get once you open the bag.

 - Choose peppers that feel heavy for their size.
 Peppers that seem light may be immature or may have lost too much moisture during storage.

 Peppers can be stored in a plastic bag, left partially open, in the vegetable crisper drawer of the fridge.
 Do not completely seal them in an airtight bag, as this will trap too much moisture and encourage mold.
 Properly stored, a pepper should last at least five days to a week.

 All products linked here have been independently selected by our editors.
 We may earn a commission on purchases, as described in our affiliate policy.